 Israeli settlements inside Palestinian communities in the Old City and its environs inhabited by radical Jewish settler groups are illegal under international law: The Fourth Geneva Convention prevents the transfer, by the Occupying power, of parts of its civilian population into occupied territory, while the International Criminal Court refers to forced displacement a war crime and a crime against humanity, when it is carried out as part of a widespread and systematic attack on a civilian population.
 Being set in the heart of Palestinian neighborhoods, these settlements are also extremely provocative.

-Coerced property takeovers by these settler groups, daily harassment of Palestinians by settlers, and the constant presence of private security forces are the main reasons for the consolidation the Israeli occupation, the elimination of the two states solution and the establishment of an independent Palestinian state.
+Coerced property takeovers by these settler groups, daily harassment of Palestinians by settlers, and the constant presence of private security forces contribute to a militarization of the conflict and create a Hebron-like scenario where a few Israeli settlers control the movement and development of the majority Palestinian population.